DavidMorano/rightcore/mailalias/README.txt

 MAILALIAS

 This progam takes mail-alias names as input (or invocation arguments) and print their expansions to standard-output.
 By default, the system default mail-alias profile configuration (named 'default') is used to determine how aliases are looked up and expanded.

 Synopsis:
 $ mailalias [-p <profile>] [<aliasname(s)> ...] [-af <afile>]
 	[-dump <dfile>] [-V]

-where:
+Arguments:
 -p <profile>	mail-alias profile (default is 'default')
 <aliasname(s)>	names to translate
 -af <afile>	argument list file